Causal-I-ART/I-ART-tutorial/docs/source/R-package.rst

     .. code-block:: R

-        result <- iartest(Z, X, Y, G = 'missforest', L = 1000, verbose = TRUE)
+        result <- iArt.test(Z, X, Y, G = 'missforest', L = 1000, verbose = TRUE)

     For more information on `missforest`, visit the CRAN page: `missforest <https://CRAN.R-project.org/package=missForest>`_.

 Handling Strata in the Data
 ---------------------------

-Incorporate strata into your analysis in R using the `S` parameter in the `iartest` function.
+Incorporate strata into your analysis in R using the `S` parameter in the `iArt.test` function.
 All strata should be in ascending order, and the stratum index for each data point should be specified in the same order as the data points

 .. code-block:: R